Socially responsible investing: History

 Drawing on the industry's experience using divestment as a tool against apartheid, the Sudan Divestment Task Force was established in 2006 in response to the genocide occurring in the Darfur region of the Sudan.
 Support from the US government followed with the Sudan Accountability and Divestment Act of 2007.

 More recently, some social investors have sought to address the rights of indigenous peoples around the world who are affected by the business practices of various companies.
 The 2007, SRI in the Rockies Conference held a special pre-conference specifically to address the concerns of indigenous peoples.
 Healthy working conditions, fair wages, product safety, and equal opportunity employment also remain headline concerns for many social investors.
 In the mid-2010s, some funds developed gender lens investing strategies to promote workplace equity and general welfare of women and girls.

 Current strategies

 Socially responsible investing is a growing market in both the US and Europe.
 In particular, it has become an important principle guiding the investment strategies of various funds and accounts.
+As of late 2024, ESG ETFs reached over 640 billion U.S. dollars in assets.